 How often do you post a life update on social media without thinking about it?
 Or read a snarky tweet about a stranger?
 Although many people forget, social media is a public platform where comments can impact other individuals.
 Someone who feels a social media comment or post has damaged their reputation may want to consult with a social media lawyer about their rights.
 Below we look at social media law and what you need to know about suing on social media.

 Many individuals may feel taken advantage of, harassed, or defamed based on social media comments.
 State governments are slowly enacting laws that outline proper online behavior specifically, but there is also existing legislation that prohibits certain actions and allows individuals to sue for social media behavior.
-If you believe you have been a victim of online defamation, cyberbullying, or privacy or copyright infringement, be sure to contact a social media lawyer to determine if you have grounds for a lawsuit.
+If you believe you have been a victim of online defamation, cyberbullying, or privacy or copyright infringement, be sure to contact a social media lawyer to determine if suing is right for your case.

 Online defamation is one of the leading lawsuits in social media law.
 Defamation occurs when a false statement is made to a third party that injures the subject’s reputation.
 Traditionally, defamation came in the form of libel in written publications like newspapers or books, or as slander in spoken statements.
 However, with the birth of the digital age came social media, providing the world with numerous platforms that double as public forums, and that could potentially house defamatory comments that have been published online for the world to see.